-In this blog post, the second part of a series on UI and UX design for embedded systems, we look at the benefits that a collaborative process can provide embedded teams, allowing them to work in the same space without bumping into one other.
-Crank's own Graphic Designer, Dan Conroy, highlights the things embedded UI designs should embrace, and the sidecuts that should not be taken when working on a UI design that's bound for an embedded system.
+In this blog post, the second part of a series on GUI and UX design for embedded systems (read part one here), we look at the benefits that a collaborative process can provide embedded teams, allowing them to work in the same space without bumping into one other.
+Crank's own Graphic Designer, Dan Conroy, highlights the things embedded UI designs should embrace, and the sidecuts that should not be taken when working on a GUI design that's bound for an embedded system.

 How Storyboard helps maintain the integrity of your UX vision

-Storyboard was built on decades of UI design and development experience where there's a strong separation between the front-end and back-end integration - the system logic.
-This enables a collaborative process for both designers and developers to work in the same space without bumping into each other while working.
-Speaking as a UI designer, Storyboard leverages design teams where I think a lot of other solutions don't.
+Storyboard was built on decades of GUI design and development experience where there's a strong separation between the front-end and back-end integration - the system logic.
+This enables a collaborative process for both designers and developers to work in the same space (using Sketch and Photoshop import) without bumping into each other while working.
+Speaking as a GUI designer, Storyboard leverages design teams where I think a lot of other solutions don't.
 They've got a greater seat at the table which can really help the creative process.
 We're an award-winning company, award-winning software, and a lot of our customers build products that are award-winning as well - which matters to us.

 Storyboard was purpose-built to accelerate the design and development of modern GUI experiences for embedded devices.
 The neat thing is that the underlying hardware platform can be whatever the embedded product development team wants it to be, because in Storyboard, you develop once and can deploy everywhere - different hardware configurations, operating systems, and rendering technologies.
 That's how Crank Software got started.

 Today, Storyboard is used in medical, industrial, smart home consumer and automotive sectors by companies that are winning product design awards like Red Dot Design and Editor’s Choice Awards.
 They're taking designs that led embedded devices to market faster and without ever compromising the user experience.